keboola/connection-docs/orchestrator/tasks/index.md

 {: .image-popup}
 ![Orchestration Tasks Sequence Serialized](/orchestrator/tasks/orchestration-sequence-3.png)

-That means that the `Campaigns` and `Email Recipient Index` configurations will execute first, when they finish the transformation `Campaign Performance` will run and when it finishes, the transformation `Campaign Recipient` will run.
+That means that the `Campaigns` and `Email Recipient Index` configurations will execute first.
+When they both finish, the transformation `Campaign Performance` will run.
+When it finishes, the transformation `Campaign Recipient` will run.
 Lastly, the `New recipients` writer will be executed.

-Another way of handling dependencies is using [nested orchestrations](/orchestrator/tasks/nested/).
+Another way of handling dependencies is using [nested orchestrations](/orchestrator/tasks/nesting/).